Vaitogi, American Samoa: History

 Vaitogi was first located in the Fogāma'a Crater, located on the southwestern coast of the present-day village.
 It had rich soil for farming and plenty of game for hunting nearby, however, families began moving away from Fogāma'a before the end of the 19th century to the present-day location due to convenience and ease in connecting with other villages.
 The present location is much closer if traveled by foot.
 Evidence of early village settlement can still be found in Fogāma'a and Vaitogians often visit Fogāma'a to enjoy the bay and beach.

 Vaitogi was visited by Robert J. Maxwell in 1965-1966, who sampled 52 participants in a 22-month research project inspired by the theories of Hans Eysenck concerning Extraversion and introversion behavior.

 Vaitogi villagers gather once every year to commemorate an incident that happened over a century ago.
-At one point, a fire raged through the village for days and could not be extinguished, threatening lives and destroying scores of acres of vegetation and crops.
+At one point, a fire raged through the village for days and could not be extinguished, threatening lives and destroying scores of hectares of vegetation and crops.
 After the village chiefs gathered to pray for the fires to end, heavy rain supposedly fell extinguishing the flames.
 The village observes a 24-hour curfew once per year to mark the event.

 Toeupu of Vaitogi became the first person to be convicted and hanged for murder in American Samoa.
-Toeupu was assassinated on July 1, 1921, for killing Sake of Leone over a gambling debt.
+Toeupu was executed on July 1, 1921, for killing Sake of Leone over a gambling debt.
 Toeupu armed himself with a shotgun and sought out Sake of Leone, whom he fired upon and killed.
 He was arrested and brought to trial eleven days later.
 He confessed his guilt and was sentenced to be hanged.
 California lawyer C.S.
 Hannum found the execution of a self-confessed killer, only 26 days after the commission of the crime, to be intolerable.
-He complained to President Calvin Coolidge about the “illegal hanging of a Samoan.”
+He complained to President Calvin Coolidge about the "illegal hanging of a Samoan."

+During World War II, a radio station comprising a main radio building, a generator facility, and several smaller structures was established in Vaitogi, southwest of the Tafuna Airbase.
+Nearby, three buildings served as living quarters.

+Between 2022 and 2024, a new park was established in Vaitogi, featuring a 27-hole miniature putt-putt golf course, eight Samoan fales, and a wading pool.
+The park was funded by a $1.2 million grant from the Land and Water Conservation Fund, administered by the U.S. National Park Service.